- Covering the costs of cancer treatment

 If your internal appeal is denied, you may be entitled to an independent external review, by people outside of your health plan.
 Note that if you have employer-sponsored coverage, you may have to file a second internal review before you can file for an external one.
 Check with your insurance company about the process.
 For urgent health matters, the timelines are shorter, and you may be able to ask for an external review at the same time you ask for an internal one.

 Outside or commercial health plans: Most commercial health plans (those offered by insurance companies) take part in the federal external review process.
 Find out if yours does, and if so you can call the US Department of Health and Human Services (www.healthcare.gov) at 1-877-549-8152 for an external review request form.
-Or, you can visit www.healthcare.gov/news/factsheets/2012/06/appeals06152012a.html to learn more about internal and external appeals.
-There you can also get a tracking form to help you keep up with each step of the appeals process.
+Or, you can visit http://www.cms.gov/CCIIO/Programs-and-Initiatives/Consumer-Support-and-Information/csg-ext-appeals-facts.html to learn more about internal and external appeals.

 Self-insured health plans: If your plan is self-insured (see section called “Who regulates insurance plans?”), you can ask your insurer how to start an independent external review.
 Or you can contact the Employee Benefits Security Administration at the US Department of Labor.
 You can find contact information in the “To learn more” section.